 The instrument cluster consists of an analog speedometer flanked by four digital gauges.
 All trims come with a thin-film transistor (TFT) screen that can be configured by the driver.

 The S80 serves up 14.9 cubic feet of trunk space with the rear seats left up.
 Carrying long items such as skis is a breeze thanks to a pass-through integrated into the rear arm rest.

-All S80s regardless of trim level come standard with a dash-mounted seven-inch color touch screen that runs Volvo's Sensus infotainment system.
-Sensus groups the car's connectivity, entertainment and navigation (if equipped) functions into a single easy-to-use unit that can also be controlled with buttons on the center stack and a voice command feature.
+Comes standard with a dash-mounted seven-inch color screen that runs Volvo's Sensus infotainment system.
+Sensus groups the car's connectivity, entertainment and navigation (if equipped) functions into a single easy-to-use unit controlled with buttons on the center stack or voice commands.
 The screen also displays images in cars equipped with a rear-view camera, and gives the driver access to a host of menus that provide vital information about the car and its surroundings.

 Under The Hood

 Standard And Optional Features

-The base S80 comes standard with keyless entry, fog lights, LED turn signals integrated into the door mirrors, an outside temperature gauge, a pollen filter, rain-sensing wipers, an auto-dimming rear-view mirror, a front center armrest, a leather-upholstered steering wheel, eight-way power-adjustable front seats, power-folding rear head rests, a power glass moon roof, an eight-speaker sound system, Bluetooth connectivity and a six-month trial subscription to SiriusXM satellite radio.
+The base S80 comes standard with keyless entry, fog lights, LED turn signals integrated into the door mirrors, an outside temperature gauge, a pollen filter, rain-sensing wipers, an auto-dimming rear-view mirror, a front center armrest, a leather-upholstered steering wheel, eight-way power-adjustable heated front seats, power-folding rear head rests, a power glass moon roof, an eight-speaker sound system, Bluetooth connectivity and a six-month trial subscription to SiriusXM satellite radio.

 Upgrading to the Premier Plus adds a compass in the rear-view mirror, a grocery bag holder, a HomeLink garage door opener, a quick-fold front passenger seat and a rear-view camera with park assist.

 Finally, the Platinum trim gains accent lighting, a premium 12-speaker sound system and navigation.

-The list of options consists of metallic paint colors, a power sunroof (available on 3.2 models only), Volvo's Blind Spot Information System with power retractable mirrors, numerous alloy wheel designs, dual xenon headlights with washers, heated seats and an accessory prep cable.
+The list of options consists of metallic paint colors, a wood steering wheel, Volvo's Blind Spot Information System with power retractable mirrors, numerous alloy wheel designs and dual xenon headlights with washers.